OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-05.md

 ## Proverbs 5:15

-Drink water from your own cistern, and fresh water from your own well.
+Only drink water from your own storage jars, and only draw your fresh water from your own wells.

 ## Proverbs 5:16